SiegeLord/DAllegro5/README.md

-This is a D1.0 and D2 binding to the Allegro 5 library: http://liballeg.org/
+This is a D binding to the Allegro 5 library: http://liballeg.org/

 Should work fine with Allegro 5.2.
 Pretty much all of the cross-platform functions are bound.
 Non cross-platform functions are absent, but they will be added eventually.

-Tested with LDC/Tango and DMD/Phobos compilers on Linux 64 bit and DMD/Tango on Windows 32 bit (XP).
+Tested with LDC and DMD compilers on Linux 64 bit and DMD on Windows 32 bit (XP).
 See general notes below to see how to use this binding in your D program.

 Installation